burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 The type `std::string_view` has been introduced in C++17.
 It can be used instead of `const std::string&` for input string parameters.

-Initializing or copying a string_view is very cheap, but use it only when you understand what you are doing!
+Initializing or copying a `string_view` is very cheap, but use it only when you understand what you are doing!
 It is the program logic writer's responsibility to ensure that `std::string_view` refers to a valid character array.

 Similar to `std::string_view` there is a [`std::span<const T>`](#14-stdspan) that can be used instead of `const std::vector<T>&`.

-The `std::span` and `std::string_view` provide a way to get rid of making an extra copy of data.
+The `std::span` and `std::string_view` provide a way to get rid of making an extra copy of data via using "light views".

 Example:

 ```cpp
 #include <iostream>